meteor/meteor/packages/meteor-platform/README.md

 - `random`
 - `ejson`

+These packages make up the official [Meteor Platform](https://www.meteor.com/projects).
 See the README of each individual package to learn more about it.

+This package was previously known as [standard-app-packages](https://atmospherejs.com/meteor/standard-app-packages).